 - Who’d love it?
 Outdoor enthusiasts, hikers, horseback riders, walkers and families.

 Embrace the outdoors by walking or biking the 4-mile-long rail trail that runs along the route of the former Vandalia Railroad.
 An aggregate equestrian trail runs parallel to the pedestrian trail.
-Enjoy the scenery of rural Hendricks County and utilize the modern restrooms, water fountains and bicycle repair stations at each trailhead.

 For more information about the Vandalia Trail, click here.